-Supplier, at its sole cost and expense, will insure its activities in connection with providing the Goods and/or Services and obtain, keep in force, and maintain the following insurance with the minimum limits set forth below, unless UC specifies otherwise: A.
+Supplier, at its sole cost and expense, will insure its activities in connection with providing the Goods and/or Services and obtain, keep in force, and maintain the following insurance with the minimum limits set forth below, unless UC specifies otherwise:

-- Commercial Form General Liability Insurance (contractual liability included) with limits as follows: - Each Occurrence \$ 1,000,000 1. - 2.
-Products/Completed Operations Aggregate \$ 2,000,000 - Personal and Advertising Injury \$ 1,000,000 3. - General Aggregate \$ 2.000.000 4 - Business Automobile Liability Insurance for owned, scheduled, non-owned, or hired automobiles with a combined single limit of not Β. less than one million dollars (\$1,000,000) per occurrence.
-(Required only if Supplier drives on UC premises or transports UC employees, officers, invitees, or agents in the course of supplying the Goods and/or Services to UC.) - If applicable, Professional Liability Insurance with a limit of two million dollars (\$2,000,000) per occurrence or claim with an aggregate C of not less than two million dollars (\$2,000,000).
-If this insurance is written on a claims-made form, it will continue for three years following termination of the Agreement.
-The insurance will have a retroactive date of placement prior to or coinciding with the effective date of the Agreement. - Workers' Compensation as required by applicable state law and Employer's Liability with limits of one million dollars (\$1,000,000) per occurrence.
-Workers' Compensation as required by applicable state law and Employer's Liability with limits of one million dollars (\$1.000.000) per occurrence. - If applicable, Supplier Fidelity Bond or Crime coverage for the dishonest acts of its employees in a minimum amount of one mi dollars (\$1,000,000).
-Supplier will endorse such policy to include a "Regents of the University of California Coverage" or "Joint Payee Coverage" endorsement.
-UC and, if so requested, UC's officers, employees, agents and sub suppliers will be named as "Loss Payee, as Interest May Appea " in such Fidelity Bond. - In the event Appendix DS applies to this Agreement, Supplier, at its sole cost and expense, will obtain, keep in force, and maintain one F-E or more insurance policies that provide coverage for technology, professional liability, data protection, and/or cyber liability.
-Typically referred to as Privacy, Technology and Data Security Liability, Cyber Liability, or Technology Professional Liability insurance, it will cover liabilities for financial loss due to the acts, omissions, or intentional misconduct of Supplier, its officers, employees, agents, subsuppliers, or anyone directly or indirectly employed by Supplier, or any person or persons under Supplier's direction and control, in connection with the performance of this Agreement, as well as all Supplier costs, including damages it is obligated to pay UC or any third party, that are associated with any confirmed or suspected Breach or compromise of Institutional Information.
+- Commercial Form General Liability Insurance (contractual liability included) with limits as follows: - 1.
+Each Occurrence \$ 1,000,000 - 2.
+Products/Completed Operations Aggregate \$ 2,000,000 - 3.
+Personal and Advertising Injury \$ 1,000,000 - 4.
+General Aggregate \$ 2,000,000 - B. Business Automobile Liability Insurance for owned, scheduled, non-owned, or hired automobiles with a combined single limit of not less than one million dollars (\$1,000,000) per occurrence.
+(Required only if Supplier drives on UC premises or transports UC employees, officers, invitees, or agents in the course of supplying the Goods and/or Services to UC.) - C. Workers' Compensation as required by applicable state law and Employer's Liability with limits of one million dollars (\$1,000,000) per occurrence.
+Workers' Compensation as required by applicable state law and Employer's Liability with limits of one million dollars (\$1,000,000) per occurrence. - D.

+- E. In the event Appendix DS applies to this Agreement, Supplier, at its sole cost and expense, will obtain, keep in force, and maintain one or more insurance policies that provide coverage for technology, professional liability, data protection, and/or cyber liability.
+Typically referred to as Privacy, Technology and Data Security Liability, Cyber Liability, or Technology Professional Liability insurance, it will cover liabilities for financial loss due to the acts, omissions, or intentional misconduct of Supplier, its officers, employees, agents, sub-suppliers, or anyone directly or indirectly employed by Supplier, or any person or persons under Supplier's direction and control, in connection with the performance of this Agreement, as well as all Supplier costs, including damages it is obligated to pay UC or any third party, that are associated with any confirmed or suspected Breach or compromise of Institutional Information.
 In some cases, Professional Liability policies may include some coverage for data breaches or loss of Institutional Information.
-Regardless of the type of policy(ies) in place, such coverage will include without limitation: (i) costs to notify parties whose data were lost or compromised; (ii) costs to provide credit monitoring and credit restoration services to parties whose data were lost or compromised; (iii) costs associated with third party claims arising from the confirmed or suspected Breach or loss of Institutional Information, including litigation costs and settlement costs; (iv) any investigation, enforcement, fines and penalties, or similar miscellaneous costs; and (v) any payment made to a third party as a result of extortion related to a confirmed or suspected Breach.
+Regardless of the type of policy(ies) in place, such coverage will include without limitation: (i) costs to notify parties whose data were lost or compromised; (ii) costs to provide credit monitoring and credit restoration services to parties whose data were lost or compromised; (iii) costs and settlement costs; (iv) any investigation, enforcement, fines and penalties, or similar miscellaneous costs; and (v) any payment made to a third party as a result of extortion related to a confirmed or suspected Breach.
 The following insurance coverage is based on the highest Protection Level Classification of Institutional Information identified in Exhibit 1 to Appendix DS: - 1.
-P1 This insurance policy must have minimum limits of \$500,000 each occurrence and \$500,000 in the aggregate.
-P2 - This insurance policy must have minimum limits of \$1,000,000 each occurrence and \$1,000,000 in the aggregate. - 2. - 3.
-P3 and P4, less than 70.000 records - this insurance policy must have minimum limits of \$5,000,000 each occurrence and \$5,000,000 in the aggregate. - P3 and P4, 70,000 or more records this insurance policy must have minimum limits of \$10,000,000 each occurrence and \$10,000,000 in the aggregate.
+P1 This insurance policy must have minimum limits of \$500,000 each occurrence and \$500,000 in the aggregate. - 2.
+P2 This insurance policy must have minimum limits of \$1,000,000 each occurrence and \$1,000,000 in the aggregate. - 3.
+P3 and P4, less than 70,000 records this insurance policy must have minimum limits of \$5,000,000 each occurrence and \$5,000,000 in the aggregate. - 4.
+P3 and P4, 70,000 or more records this insurance policy must have minimum limits of \$10,000,000 each occurrence and \$10,000,000 in the aggregate.